using Distributions

 7.2.2 Uniform and DiscreteNonParametric distributions

 A discrete uniform random variable on \(a, a+1, \dots, b\) assigns equal weight to each value.
 Hence, each possible value is equally likely.
-The DiscreteUniform(a,b) type models this distribution.
-For example, to model the roll of a 6-sided die, we might have:
+The DiscreteUniform(a,b)

-D = DiscreteUniform(1,6)
+= DiscreteUniform(1,6)

-mean(D), std(D)
+D mean(D), std(D)

 (3.5, 1.707825127659933)

-More generally, a distribution which assigns weight \(p_k\) to values \(x_1, x_2, \dots, x_n\) is modeled by the DiscreteNonParametric(xs, ps) distribution.
+distribution.
 For example, Benford’s “law” is an observation that the first non-zero digit of many data sets follows a certain pattern.
 For this the possible values are \(1\) through \(9\) and their probabilities are \(f(k) = P(X=k) = \log_{10}(k+1) - \log_{10}(k)\).
 We can model this with:

-xs = 1:9
+= 1:9

-ps = log10.(xs .+ 1) - log10.(xs)
+xs = log10.(xs .+ 1) - log10.(xs)

-B = DiscreteNonParametric(xs, ps)
+ps = DiscreteNonParametric(xs, ps) B

 DiscreteNonParametric{Int64, Float64, UnitRange{Int64}, Vector{Float64}}(